Para leer esta hoja informativa en español, haga clic aquí.

 Then the provider will use a small brush, spatula, or swab to collect some cells from your cervix for the cervical cancer screening test.
 The cells will be sent to a laboratory, where they will be examined under a microscope to see if there are any abnormal cells (dysplasia).
 This is called a Pap test.
 Additional tests will be done if abnormal cells are found.
 While the speculum is still inserted, the provider may also collect fluid to check for infections.

 Because Pap tests require laboratories and people skilled in reading them, resource-limited countries offer different tests to check for dysplasia and cervical cancer.
 One method is called visual inspection with acetic acid, or VIA.
 When using VIA, health care providers swab acetic acid (vinegar) on the cervix and look directly at it to see if any areas need treatment.
 Other countries use HPV tests, which test samples taken from your cervix to see whether they contain specific strains of HPV's DNA (its genetic material) that can cause cancer.

 No speculum is used for the bimanual exam.
 In this exam, the provider places two gloved fingers inside your vagina and places the other hand on your belly.
-He or she feels your ovaries and uterus between their hands and checks for any pain.
+They feel your ovaries and uterus between their hands and checks for any pain.
 The provider may also perform a rectal exam.
 During the rectal exam, the provider gently puts a lubricated, gloved finger into your rectum ("butt") to feel for any unusual bumps or sores.
 She or he may collect a small amount of stool ("poop") to check for blood.

 Many women find the pelvic and bimanual exam slightly uncomfortable and embarrassing.
 One reassuring thought is that the speculum is used for only two or three minutes, and the whole thing is usually over in less than five.
 And the more often you go, the easier it gets.

 Anal Pap Smear